chros73/rtorrent-wiki/CONFIG-Template.md

 network.max_open_files.set = 600
 network.max_open_sockets.set = 300

-# Memory resource usage (increase if you have a large number of items loaded)
+# Memory resource usage (increase if you have a large number of items loaded,
+# and/or the available resources to spend)
 pieces.memory.max.set = 1800M
 network.xmlrpc.size_limit.set = 2M